ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 If we parse a string and pretty print the result, we back the string.
 A useful relationship for testing these tools.

 This course is not about building parsers and pretty printers.
-This task is largely automated and Haskell provides several collections of tools for building parsers.
+This task is largely automated and Haskell provides several tools for building parsers.
 I will provide examples using [Parsec](https://wiki.haskell.org/Parsec), a monadic parser combinator tool for writing and composing parsers.
 After a bit of setup, Parsec is not difficult to extend to the languages we would like to discuss.
 For more details there are a number of online tutorials as well as chapters in major Haskell texts.
 For now, let's assume we have the `parseAE` and `pprintAE` functions available.

-## Interpreters
+## Evaluator

-An *interpreter* converts an abstract syntax term into a value.
+An *evaluator* converts an abstract syntax term into a value.
 As noted earlier, values represent valid interpretation results.
-If an interpreter produces anything besides a value, something went wrong.
-Either the input is invalid, the interpreter is written wrong, or the language definition is problematic.
+If an evaluator produces anything besides a value, something went wrong.
+Either the input is invalid, the evaluator is written wrong, or the language definition is problematic.
 We'll talk about these issues later.
-For now, let's look at a interpreter where everything works as it should.
+For now, let's look at an evaluator where everything works as it should.

-How should the interpreter be constructed?
+How should the evaluator be constructed?
 The data type defined for the abstract syntax gives us a big clue.
-If the constructors from the data type define every possible AST element, then defining an interpreter for each element of the data type should do the trick.
+If the constructors from the data type define every possible AST element, then defining an evaluator for each element of the data type should do the trick.
 We need to define how the interpreter behaves on each constructor from the `AE` datatype.

 First, lets get the `eval` signature down.
 Our evaluator will take an element of `AE` and produce a value, where a value is defined as a number.
 In the AST, numbers are of the form `(Num n)` where `n` is a Haskell `Int`.
 Unfortunately, we can't capture value-ness in our signaturep, so we'll just say that `eval` returns  `Maybe AE`.
 We'll use `Maybe` to allow `eval` to return a value or an error.
 The signature for `eval` is: